CAPSULE

 Average asset utilisation in Pharma (OEE) is as low as 35%

-Biopharma's are moving towards precision medicine which call for scalable and flexible manufacturing.
+2. Biopharma is moving towards precision medicine, which calls for scalable and flexible manufacturing.

 "How might we envision the role of equipment providers in this evolving industry, and what are the implications for the cleanrooms of the future?"